Souheil-Yazji/ReferOn/docs/master-document.md

 3. System creates a demo specialist profile.
 4. Profile becomes visible in the demo matching directory.

+### 6.4 Patient Referral Preferences (Physician-Entered)

+1. Family physician enters patient referral preferences during referral creation or draft review.
+2. Preferences may include:
+   - maximum travel distance or preferred geography,
+   - preferred or favorite specialists,
+   - excluded specialists,
+   - language or communication preferences where relevant,
+   - timing or urgency constraints beyond clinical urgency,
+   - other notes reflecting what the patient wants in a referral.
+3. System stores preferences on the referral record.
+4. Preferences route into specialist matching and selection.

-### 6.4 Specialist Matching
+### 6.5 Specialist Matching

-1. System receives referral specialty, patient location, urgency, constraints, and optional preferences.
+1. System receives referral specialty, patient location, urgency, constraints, and physician-entered patient preferences.
 2. System filters specialists by:
    - specialty and subspecialty,
    - accepted case types, referral types, and specific procedures or surgeries,
    - accepting-new-referrals flag,
-   - availability window.
+   - availability window,
+   - physician-entered patient preferences such as max distance, excluded specialists, and preferred specialists.
 3. System ranks candidates by:
    - distance from patient,
    - next available appointment or intake capacity,
-   - specialty fit (including case type and procedure match).
+   - specialty fit (including case type and procedure match),
-4. Patient can choose favorite specialists from matching results.
+   - alignment with physician-entered patient preferences.
+4. Physician selects a specialist from ranked matches informed by patient preferences.

 ## 7. Functional Requirements